rust-lang/blog.rust-lang.org/_posts/2017-06-27-Increasing-Rusts-Reach.md

 ![Kamal Marhubi][kamalmarhubi]{:class="right-thumbnail"}

 *About Kamal Marhubi: I've been writing Rust for about a year and a half.
 I help maintain nix, a library that gives a Rusty interface to unix systems APIs.
-I've also contributed to rustmt, rustup, and the standard library.*
+I've also contributed to rustfmt, rustup, and the standard library.*

 ----